Etash47/Robotics-2D-Mapping-DJI-Mavic-Drone/README.md

 D: Rotate Camera Right

-6. Shift the Mavic Camera and Position to hover over the fill maze to capture in the camera
+6. Shift the Mavic Camera and Position to hover over the fill maze to capture in the camera, align the camera with the maze.
 7. Once the map is displayed in the center of the camera simulation: Press Space Bar to take Image of the Full Map, this prompts 3 images to populate your computer to show pixel anaysis (These may pop up behind your Webots tab)
 8. Press any key on those images to move past the analysis images and to start the E-Puck Simulation
 9. E-puck should be processing and moving along the planned shortest path map by A*
+10. E-puck should reach the blue end point!

 ## Project Demonstration